 Alternatively known as facial fat grafting, cheek fat grafting, cheek liposculpture or cheek microfat augmentation, facial augmentation with fat transfer seeks to restore some of the volume lost in the face.
-The result is a fuller, more youthful looking face.
+The result is a fuller, more youthful look.

 Candidates for Fat Transfer

 An ideal candidate for facial fat grafting is a person is who is experiencing volume loss due to aging.
-Some people naturally have little volume in their cheek area, but such people are usually better served by other facial augmentation surgeries, such as cheek implants.
+Some people naturally have little volume in their cheek area even when they are young, but such people are usually better served by other facial augmentation surgeries, such as cheek implants.

-Facial fat grafting is a two part surgery that is usually performed in an ambulatory surgical center.
+Facial fat grafting is a two-part surgery that is usually performed in an ambulatory surgical center.
 The first phase of the procedure involves extracting the fat from the patient’s body.
-The second phase is actually injecting the fat into the facial area.
-In both areas the surgical approach to harvest and place the fat is through incisions less than 1/8 inch long.
+The second phase is injecting the fat into the facial area.
+In both areas, the surgical approach to harvest and place the fat is performed through incisions less than 1/8 inch long.

 After fat transfer, recovery can take up to a week.
 It’s common for people to have some mild discomfort as well as some bruising in the injection areas.

 What is Fat Transfer?